mahmoodahmad100/blog/readme.md

 * you do not have a .env file in the project root folder so copy .env.example and save it as .env
 * In .env file update the mail and database configuration
 * Open the terminal or command prompt and navigate to the project directory and run `php artisan migrate`
+* See and Try the blog in your favourite browser!

 ### Technologies:
 * Laravel